- My app crashes while offline, will I get the report?

 - PhoneGap / Cordova plugin

 The TestFairy platform is used for both distribution and for analytics.
-You can use both, and you can also use just one of them.
+You can use either both, or just one of them.

 App distribution does not require integration of the TestFairy SDK and provides an easy-to-use platform for sending iOS IPA files to testers and colleagues in your enterprise.
 Simply upload an Ad Hoc or Enterprise signed IPA files and send e-mail invitation to the selected testers.

-Analytics require integration of the SDK.
+Using analytics requires integration of the SDK.
 This is a 2-minute task that involves adding just a single line of code to your project.
 With analytics enabled, you will able to see a video recording of your app being used, as well as receive logs from the device, analyse usage with checkpoints or loading view controllers and much much more.
 For more information, please follow the integration manual.

 "App could not be installed at this time" is a generic error when iOS cannot install the download app on the device.
 The reasons vary, and may be one of these:

 - The device's UDID is not included in the provisioning profile.

 - Not enough disk space for installation on device.

 - The device's architecture (eg. ARMv7) is not supported by the app.

 - The device's operating system version (eg. 7.0) is too low for the app.

-- Device's platform mismatches (eg. iPad app on an iPhone.)
+- The device's platform mismatches (eg. iPad app on an iPhone.)